A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Historical Perspective

 \subsubsection{Optimal Interpolation}

 Around the same time that the variational approach to meteorological data assimilation was being developed, other researchers were developing statistical optimization approaches based on stochastic processes.
 A brief history of these approaches is presented in \citet{lewis2008sasaki}.
-Although there is some debate about its origins, \citet{lewis2008sasaki} describe the first practical approach to come from A. Eliassen in an obscure technical report from Oslo University in 1954.
+Although there is some debate about its origins, \citet{lewis2008sasaki} describe the first practical approach to come from \citet{eliassen1954provisional}.
 More formal development was given by \citet{gandin1963objective}.
 Gandin's approach is widely considered to have been equivalent to the formalization of kriging by Matheron \citep{matheron1963principles}, which is the essence of geostatistical modeling (``kriging'') in spatial statistics; see \citet{cressie1990origins} for a discussion of the origins of kriging.
 In retrospect, all these approaches simply use Gaussian processes to perform interpolation (spatial prediction) that is optimal in the sense of minimizing the expected squared error loss (i.e., risk).

 In the context of meteorological data assimilation, one interpolates the residuals by removing a background field (e.g., the previous forecast) from observations.
-So, given an observation vector, $\bm{z}_t$, and a forecast from the previous time, $\bm{u}_b$ (where again, $b$ stands for ``background''; note, keeping with the notation used in this paper, when this forecast is from the numerical solution of a PDE, we could denote the background as $\tilde{\bm u}_b$), the Eliassen (simple kriging) approach gives the latent state vector ${\bm{u}}_t$ from:
+So, given an observation vector, $\bm{z}_t$, and a forecast from the previous time, $\bm{u}_b$ (where again, $b$ stands for ``background''; note, keeping with the notation used in this paper, when this forecast is from the numerical solution of a PDE, we could denote the background as ${\bm v}_b$), the kriging approach gives the latent state vector ${\bm u}_t$ from: \begingroup \endgroup where $\bm{H}_t$ is an $m_t \times n$ matrix that maps the state process to the observations at time $t$, and $\bm{K}_t$ is the $n \times m_t$ matrix of interpolation weights given by \begingroup \endgroup where $\bm{C}_b$ is the $n \times n$ spatial covariance matrix of the background (forecast) error.
+This matrix must be specified in terms of a covariance function, and because one may need to develop predictions from locations that are not observed, it comes from a covariance function associated with a Gaussian process \citep[e.g., see][]{cressie1993statistics, cressie2011statistics}.